 - i.
-Planned Basic Need Growth in the city as published on the 2024/25 growth funding schedule produced by the Education and Childcare Commissioning Team by individual school or area. - ii.
+Planned Basic Need Growth in the city as published on the 2025/26 growth funding schedule produced by the Education and Childcare Commissioning Team by individual school or area. - ii.
 The cost of new schools (including preopening, diseconomy and reorganisation costs) will continue to be calculated in accordance with national recommendations. - iii.
-Infant class size claims in line with current regulations.
+Breaches in Infant Class Size Regulations.